Patel-huzaifa/Patel-huzaifa/README.md

 ---

 ## 🔭 Current Project
-Building a real‑time chat application with React and Next.js.
+Building a Web based code editor with React and Next.js.

 ## 🌱 Learning
 Diving into AI/ML fundamentals and experimenting with Python frameworks.